-As of September 2019, an estimated 5,792 persons were employed at Kentucky coal mines.
+In 2019, an estimated 6,257 persons were employed at Kentucky coal mines.
 One has to go back 120 years to find an employment level this low; there were an average of 6,399 coal miners in the state in 1898.
 While Kentucky mines a significant amount of coal in both Western and Eastern Kentucky, the bulk of the job losses have been in Eastern Kentucky.
-When viewed within the context of the state's wider economy, mining employment and coal mining employment are 0.71% and 0.3% of total employment, respectively.
-Similarly, mining production accounts for 0.8% of Kentucky's gross domestic product.
+When viewed within the context of the state's wider economy, mining employment and coal mining employment are 0.58% and 0.2% of total employment, respectively.
+Similarly, mining production accounts for 0.9% of Kentucky's gross domestic product.
 While the effects of declining production and loss of jobs are small relative to the size of the state's overall economy, the communities where these jobs are concentrated have been hit extremely hard.
-According to the latest employment numbers from the Kentucky Energy and Environment Cabinet, in the third quarter of 2019 (July to September), coal mining employment was 3,223 in Eastern Kentucky and 2,569 in Western Kentucky.
+According to the latest employment numbers from the Kentucky Energy and Environment Cabinet, in the third quarter of 2020 (July to September), coal mining employment was 2,151 in Eastern Kentucky and 1,682 in Western Kentucky.
 These employment numbers include all employees engaged in production, preparation, processing, development, maintenance, repair, shop or yard work at mining operations, mining operations management and all technical and engineering personnel (these numbers also include office workers).